pamaury/qemu-ot/docs/opentitan/flashgen.md

   This option is mutually exclusive with `-b`, `-B`, `-x`, `-X` and `-a`.

 * `-X elf` specify an alternative path to the ROM_EXT ELF file.
-If not specified, the ELF path file is recontructed from the specified binary file (from the same directory).
+If not specified, the ELF path file is reconstructed from the specified binary file (from the same directory).
 The ELF file is only used as a hint for QEMU loader.
 Requires option `-x`, mutually exclusive with `-t`.

 * `-x file` specify the ROM_EXT (signed) binary file or the application to store into the data